ankouros/samakia-fabric/DECISIONS.md

   - HAProxy terminates TLS with a certificate issued by the backend internal CA
   - The backend CA is installed in the runner host trust store (no insecure flags)
 - Proxmox access remains API token only (no node SSH/SCP).
+- Proxmox SDN creation:
+  - If the `zminio/vminio` SDN plane does not already exist, the API token running automation must have `SDN.Allocate` to create SDN primitives via `/cluster/sdn/*`.
+  - If the automation token does not have `SDN.Allocate`, an operator must pre-create the SDN plane first (automation then validates/uses it).
+  - Proxmox SDN changes are not usable until applied cluster-wide (`PUT /cluster/sdn`); Samakia Fabric automation performs this apply step when it creates/updates SDN primitives.
 - No secrets are committed to Git; runner-local credentials and CA material live under `~/.config/samakia-fabric/`.
 - Terraform locking uses S3 lockfiles (no DynamoDB).